 No matter what grade of plywood you need to paint, they’re almost all the same.
-We will start by looking at the right paint for plywood, then move on to the details of painting plywood.
+Let’s start by looking at the right paint for plywood, then move on to the details of painting plywood.

 - Painting plywood floors?
 Special paint, with some cool stencil ideas, jump to it (along with some very cool plywood tricks like iron-on glue banding, etc).

 - A full shopping list for painting plywood and more